 Instructions

-- Cook bacon in pan.
-Remove bacon from pan and set on paper towels to cool
+- Remove bacon from pan and set on paper towels to cool.

-- Cook your grean beans in the grease, covered, for about 10 minutes.
-Stir frequently to saute on all sides.
+- Cook green beans in the bacon grease, covered, for about 10 minutes.

-- Chop bacon and add to pan.
-Remove lid and continue to cook for 5-10 minutes or until beans are cooked through at the texture you like and broth is reduced.
+- Keeping lid removed, cook another 5-10 minutes or until beans are cooked through at the texture you like and broth is reduced.

 Notes